dotse/tls-fed-auth/tls-fed-auth.md

 # Federation Metadata

 Entities has an organization claim (for identification).
 Servers and clients have a list of public key pins used to limit valid endpoint certificates.
 Public key pinning syntax and semantics is similar to [@RFC7469].
+The key differences are that the pin is located in metadata and that the pinning is done by the peers.
 Server endpoints also include a base URI to connect to the endpoint.

 The following is a non-normative example of a metadata statement.